sahil87/polr/README.md

 # [![Logo](http://i.imgur.com/aOtrJNz.png)](https://polrproject.org)
 # A Docker Setup for polr

-A simple docker setup for polr using richarvey/nginx-php-fpm:php71 as base.
+A simple *working* docker setup for polr.

 Also consists of a docker-compose to get polr running locally in a single step: `docker-compose up`